firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-29-pendants-of-precariousness.md

 I tell him that by courting danger I conquer danger.
 I tell him it’s a symbol.
 I tell him it dangles as a harmless charm, but reminds me what I expose.
 I tell him that when the sharks come, they will see and they will be scared that I have their weapon.

 He sits thoughtfully by the fire, sipping hot porridge.
 I keep looking for a hidden grin, but his eyes are glued to the flames.
-The blaze dances in his irises, as he raises more porridge to his lips.
+The blaze dances in his irises as he raises more porridge to his lips.

 ----